Vinorcola/CityBuilderEngine/README.md

 ## Dependecies

+Check the wiki for help on installing and configuring the development environment.

 - Qt
-- yaml-cpp (install it with `apt-get install libyaml-cpp-dev` on Ubuntu)
+- yaml-cpp

 ## Directory structure